 Vineyards: A first area is found in the mountainous area of the locality named “Les Chassis”.
 It lies upon a thick, layer of smooth, rounded pebbles giving good drainage, originating from various periods of the ice age, mixed with red clay.

 A second area is found on the very ancient high terraces of the town of Chanos-Curson.

 A third area, located on the terraces of Beaumont-Monteux, lies upon soil comprised of sandy-clay and allu-vium of ice age origin giving good drainage, with very stony and deeper soils.

 A fourth area is found on the granite slopes of the town of Crozes-Hermitage.

-Cellar: At Clairmont, all the wines are created by the group.
+Cellar: At Clairmont, all the wines are created with the group mentality at heart.